TobiasS1402/Wireguard-Prowlarr-TrueNAS/README.md

-# Manual PIA VPN Connections
+# Manual PIA VPN Connections for TrueNAS Jails

 ### This is a FreeBSD/FreeNAS fork of the original Linux scripts at https://github.com/pia-foss/manual-connections.
 Fork Notes: